milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Ingram/Milk and honey.md

 Emi: "What?
 How'd you find that so quickly?
 I didn't even see it!"

-*Ingram shrugs as we stand to our feet, placing the sauce pan on the stovetop.*
+*Ingram shrugs as we stand to our feet, placing the saucepan on the stovetop.*

 Ingram: "Just a hunch.
 If you weren't able to find it right away, then it was likely hidden somewhere deeper in there."